Movement Overview

 Something holds without effort.

-This is where movement meets a Drawer — a domain where coherence can remain.
+This is where movement meets a Drawer — somewhere coherence can remain long enough to become lived.

 From Here

-The next page names those places directly — where the Field can meet life and remain.
+The next page names those places directly — the domains where coherence can remain long enough to become lived.

 Movement does not end here.